Darsana-Ramesh/Early-detection-of-alzheimers-using-deep-learning/README.md

-# NeuroVista: Multi-Modal GNN for Early Alzheimer’s Detection
+# Neurovista: A Deep Learning Framework for Early Detection of Alzheimer’s Disease using fMRI

-**NeuroVista** is a cutting-edge deep learning framework designed for the early prognosis of Alzheimer’s Disease (AD).
-By leveraging **Graph Neural Networks (GNNs)** and **resting-state fMRI (rs-fMRI)** data, the system identifies subtle disruptions in brain network topology to differentiate between cognitive stages and predict the conversion from Mild Cognitive Impairment (MCI) to AD.
+Neurovista is a deep learning framework designed for the early prognosis of Alzheimer’s Disease (AD).
+Here, “early” refers to the pre-dementia phase—when patients are still in the Mild Cognitive Impairment (MCI) stage, often years before clinical Alzheimer’s is diagnosed and before significant, irreversible brain damage occurs.

+At this stage, traditional diagnosis struggles because symptoms are subtle and progression is uncertain—not all MCI patients develop AD.
+NeuroVista addresses this challenge by focusing on disease progression, specifically distinguishing between stable MCI (sMCI) and progressive MCI (pMCI).

+By leveraging Graph Neural Networks (GNNs) and resting-state fMRI (rs-fMRI) data, the system models the brain as a connectivity graph and captures subtle disruptions in functional network topology.
+These changes—often invisible in conventional analysis—serve as early indicators of neurodegeneration.

+Through this approach, NeuroVista not only differentiates between cognitive stages (CN, MCI, AD) but also predicts which MCI patients are likely to convert to Alzheimer’s within a given time horizon, enabling earlier intervention, better patient monitoring, and more informed clinical decision-making.

 ## 👥 Project Team
 * **Members**: Darsana R, Diya Soyi, Helan Lophy, Aparna Sabu